 These changes can be detected on the lips, cheeks, palate, and gum tissue around the teeth, tongue, face and/or neck.
 Pain does not always occur with pathology, and curiously, is not often associated with oral cancer.
 However, any patient with facial and/or oral pain without an obvious cause or reason may also be at risk for oral cancer.

 We would recommend performing an oral cancer self-examination monthly and remember that your mouth is one of your body’s most important warning systems.
 Do not ignore suspicious lumps or sores.
-Please contact our office so we may help.
+Please contact our dental office in Durham so we may help.